- La Jolla Community Profile Home

 - Community Planning Association Agendas and Minutes

-- Community Planning Association Sub Committee Agendas and Minutes
+- Community Planning Association Sub Committees and Boards

 - La Jolla Shores Planned District Ordinance Advisory Board